Ride-The-Lightning/RTL/Application_features.md

 - Connect to a peer with the LN Public key and/or IP address
 - List of connected peers with alias

-## Channels (Manage channels with network peers)
+## Channels
+### Dashboard
-- Channel Status (Number of Active, Inactive and Pending channels)
+- Channel Status - Number of Active, Inactive and Pending channels)
+- Total Channel Balances - Aggregated balance view for local and remote channels
+### Management
 - Open Channel with connected peers
 - List of channels
 - Close channel

 ## Payments
+### List Payments
-- List Payments
+- List of payments made via node
+### Send Payment
 - Verify and Send Payments

 ## Node Config